Coproduct for the Yangian of an affine Kac-Moody algebra: Coproduct and completions of Yangians

 \subsection{The completion $\widehat Y(\g)$}

-Let $\g$ be a symmetrizable Kac-Moody algebra as in Section \ref{sec:YangianKM}, except that we no longer require the Cartan matrix $(a_{ij})_{i,j\in I}$ to be indecomposable (because we want to consider the Yangian of $\g \oplus \g$).
-Note that in this case we can still define the Yangian $Y_\hbar(\g)$, and thus $Y(\g)$, using Definition \ref{def:Yangian}.
-For the purpose of introducing the completion $\widehat Y(\g)$ we need to impose two mild conditions on $Y(\g)$: \begin{enumerate}[A.] \item We suppose that $Y(\g)$ admits the multiplicative triangular decomposition
+Let $\g$ be a symmetrizable Kac-Moody algebra as in \secref{sec:YangianKM}, except that we no longer require the Cartan matrix $(a_{ij})_{i,j\in I}$ to be indecomposable (because we want to consider the Yangian of $\g \oplus \g$).
+Note that in this case we can still define the Yangian $Y_\hbar(\g)$, and thus $Y(\g)$, using \defref{def:Yangian}.
+For the purpose of introducing the completion $\widehat Y(\g)$ we need to impose two mild conditions on $Y(\g)$: \begin{enumerate}[(A)] \item We suppose that $Y(\g)$ admits the multiplicative triangular decomposition

 where $Y^\pm$ (resp. $Y^0$) denotes the subalgebra of $Y(\g)$ generated $x_{ir}^\pm$ (resp. $h_{ir}$ and $h\in \h$) with $i\in I$ and $r\ge 0$. \item We also assume that $Y^\pm$ is isomorphic to the quotient of the free algebra on the generators $x_{i,r}^{\pm}$ for all $i\in I, \, r\ge 0$ by the ideal corresponding to the relations \eqref{eq:relexXX} and \eqref{eq:relDS}. \end{enumerate} It is very plausible that these assumptions on $Y(\g)$ are always satisfied (even when $\g$ is not affine).
 Indeed, for affinizations of quantum Kac-Moody algebras such a result was obtained by D. Hernandez in \cite[Theorem 3.2]{He1}, and the corresponding result for Yangians could most likely be proven using exactly the same technique.